Modern & Classical Languages Courses

 College French III pushes students not only to expand their communicative ability, but also to refine their grammatical and written accuracy.
 More focus is placed on explicit grammar instruction and assessment.
 They continue to interact with authentic resources in real-life contexts and expand their knowledge and understanding of Francophone cultures and history.
 Per national guidelines, the goal is for both students and teacher to maintain French during 90% of class time.
 As in previous years, students demonstrate their learning via performance-based assessments.
 By the end of College French III, students will exhibit solid Intermediate-Low level proficiency or above.

-Prerequisites: 89% in Honors French II, 91% French II
+Prerequisites: 91% French II

 Course Length: One year